All individuals wishing to apply for acceptance to pursue a Graduate degree program follow this application process.

 - Students who do not earn a 2.67 in each of these first three courses may take up to a maximum of four courses from their respective program in order to try to demonstrate preparedness for graduate-level work.
 They must earn a Cumulative Grade Point Average (CGPA) of 2.67 or above in the four courses in order to be considered for admission to a Graduate Program.

 - Students who have completed four (4) courses in UoPeople Foundations and have not earned the minimum 2.67 CGPA will be dismissed for not having the required CGPA and will not be able to appeal their dismissal.
-The student will be able to return to UoPeople in accordance with the Academic Renewal Policy after 15 terms of being away from the University.
+The student will be able to return to UoPeople in accordance with the Reinstatement Policy after 5 terms of being away from the University.

 If a student completes UoPeople Foundations and is accepted to UoPeople as a Degree Seeking Student, their CGPA is reset to 0.00.